bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) Both array methods loop through the entire array .map will return a new array and requires a return statement .forEach does not return a new array and does not require a return statement

 2. Explain the difference between a callback and a higher order function.
+    Both are functions.
+A higher order function takes in a callback function as an arguement

 3. What is closure?
+    Closure gives us the ability to put functions together

 4. Describe the four rules of the 'this' keyword.
+    1. Is the function called by new
+    2. Is the function called by call(), apply(), or bind()
+    3. Is the function called as a method
+    4. Is the function called in the global scope

 5. Why do we need super() in an extended class?
+    It is used to access the parent class properties and methods

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.